Do you remember your first A/B test you ran? I do. (Nerdy, I know.)

 If you have time restrictions on when to send the winning email to the rest of the list, figure out how late you can send the winner without it being untimely or affecting other email sends.

 And that's pretty much it, folks.
-After doing these calculations and examining your data, you should be in a much better state to send email A/B tests -- ones that are fairly statistically valid and help you actually move the needle in your email marketing.
+After doing these calculations and examining your data, you should be in a much better state to conduct successful A/B tests — ones that are statistically valid and help you move the needle on your goals.